-17.1.1 Statement on Reproducibility-An industry round-robin was conducted and reported in ASTM STP 458, pages 360-371.
-The interlaboratory test series using the 14-day, 673°K, 10.3 MPa steam test on a single lot of Grade R60802 Zircaloy yielded an average mass gain of 2.82 g/m2 with a standard deviation of 0.33 g/m2.
-Similar round-robins have not been run on other variations of time and temperature conditions listed in Test Method G 2.
+17.1.1 Statement on Reproducibility-An industry round robin was conducted and reported in ASTM STP 458.5 The interlaboratory test series using the 14-day, 750°F, 1500 psi steam test on a single lot of Grade R60802 Zircaloy yielded an average mass gain of 2.82 g/m2 with a standard deviation of 0.33 g/m2.
+Similar round robins have not been run on other variations of time and temperature conditions listed in this test method.

-17.1.2 Statement on Repeatability-Table 1, Table 2 tabulates the four laboratories reported data from at least 20 consecutive autoclave tests at $673^{\circ}K$ in steam.
+17.1.2 Statement on Repeatability-Table 1 tabulates the four laboratories reported data from at least 20 consecutive autoclave tests at 750°F in steam.
 Each laboratory used its own test lot for the 20 consecutive tests.
-Three specimens were exposed in each test.
-The as-manufactured specimens were tubing with a belt-ground outer surface and an inner surface that was either etched or blast abraded.
-Data on the $633^{\circ}K$ water test were not available in sufficient quantity to present.
+Three specimens were